 All of the above should happen in three seconds or less.
 If your dog does not show interest, try using a much more high-value, desirable treat.
 Make sure you present it quickly (because movement attracts a dog’s eyes) and allow your dog to really notice it and catch the scent.

-At this point, you must keep the distance between your dog’s nose and the treat consistent, with the treat not more than 0.5" - 1" from his nose.
-Move the treat away, slowly at first, in the direction you would like to lead him.
+At this point, you must keep the distance between your dog’s nose and the treat consistent, with the treat not much more than 0.5” from his nose.
+Pull the treat away, slowly at first, in the direction you would like to lead him.
 Think of pulling taffy - you don’t want to pull too quickly or the taffy will snap.
+If you pull too far from your dog’s nose, his connection with the scent is lost.
 If your dog doesn’t immediately follow, wave the treat in a small circle in front of his nose, then again pull it away slowly.
 As your dog follows the treat, keep it close to his nose, but moving in the direction you would like him to go.
 Practice this until you can, with a treat, lead your dog in circles, in a straight line, around a curve, etc. Now you are ready to use luring in your training.

 © 2015 Judy Rivard